rabbit-castell/GKV-CSE/README.md

 * **Exam Prep:** Cross-reference past `FE` and `SE` papers against the official syllabus to identify recurring questions and high-weightage topics.

 > [!TIP]
-> **Need the lab software?** Check the `README.TXT` files inside the specific `Practicals` folders for direct, safe download links to required compilers and tools (like Keil or Proteus).
+> **Need the lab software?** Check the `README.txt` files inside the specific `Practicals` folders for direct, safe download links to required compilers and tools (like Keil or Proteus).

 ---